People looking to switch broadband will find the process easier than ever, with the new provider usually handling the entire process for you.

 Many customers switching from one broadband provider to another will find the process straightforward, and there are safeguards in place to protect customers when things go wrong.

-Even so, as switching between networks becomes more common, customers will still need to contact their provider directly to arrange the switch - at least until new rules come into force later in 2023 or even early 2024.
+Even so, as switching between networks becomes more common, customers will still need to contact their provider directly to arrange the switch - at least until new rules come into force later this year.

 It isn't always free to switch either, although end of contract notifications do give us some clarity on when our contracts are coming to an end, allowing us to find better deals elsewhere.